jingdao/multiview_segmentation/README.md

 Usage
 ------

+	#optional: train a model from scratch
+	#select MCPNet as the network architecture (other options are pointnet,pointnet2,voxnet,sgpn)
+	#select Area 3 as validation set (Areas 1,2,4,5,6 as training set)
+	#model will be saved in models/mcpnet_model3.ckpt
+	python train.py --net mcpnet --area 3

 	#start the ROS node for incremental segmentation
 	#select Area 3 as the validation dataset
+	#select MCPNet as the network architecture
 	#use the flag --color to publish original color point cloud scans
-	#use the flag --instance to publish instance segmentation results
+	#use the flag --cluster to publish clustering results
-	#use the flag --semantic to publish semantic segmentation results
+	#use the flag --classify to publish classification results
-	python inc_seg.py --area 3
+	python inc_seg.py --net mcpnet --area 3

 	#use RViz as a visualization tool
 	rviz -d inc_seg.rviz